Governor of Queensland: List of governors of Queensland

-The first Australian- (and Queensland-) born governor of Queensland was Lieutenant-General Sir John Lavarack (appointed 1946).
-His successor, Sir Henry Abel Smith was British.
+The first Australian born Governor of Queensland was Lieutenant-General Sir John Lavarack (appointed 1946).
+His successor, Sir Henry Abel Smith, the husband of the niece of Queen Mary, Lady May Abel-Smith, was British.
 All subsequent governors have been Australian-born, except for Leneen Forde, who was born in Canada but who emigrated to Australia at an early age.

-Prior to the separation of Queensland in 1859, it was part of New South Wales under the governors of New South Wales.
+Prior to the Separation of Queensland in 1859, it was part of New South Wales under the governors of New South Wales.

+There have been 26 past governors of Queensland, prior to the current governor:

 List of administrators and lieutenant-governors of Queensland

 Administrators and lieutenant-governors are deputy roles generally appointed to carry out the duties of the governor when the governor is unavailable, due to travel or illness.
-If one is not appointed, then the duties are carried out by the chief justice of Queensland (or the most senior judge available).
+If one is not appointed, then the duties are carried out by the Chief Justice of Queensland (or the most senior judge available).
 The following are the administrators and lieutenant-governors of Queensland: